Dinosaur dig dramatic play theme for the preschool, pre-k, or kindergarten classroom.

-The printable word cards can be placed in a pocket chart in your pretend play dinosaur dig area.
+The printable word cards can be placed in a pocket chart in your pretend play dinosaur dig site area.
 Only some of the word cards are pictured here, there are 20 word cards included in the kit as well as a black and white set and a blank set.

 Printable Banner and Signs

 These little paleontologists are hard at work!
-You can see the super cute banner for the dig site above.
+You can see the super cute banner for the dinosaur dig site above.
 Just print the banner on cardstock, cut out, and hang the pieces from a string in your play area using clothespins or tape.

 There are 13 different signs included in the kit in two sizes, both sizes are available in both color and black and white.
 Above you can see just two of the color signs in action.
 Make your own hatching dinosaur eggs with this super simple recipe.